technoweenie/technoweenie.github.com/_posts/2010-8-3-protobuf-for-node.markdown

 When Frank released the sweet [Riak-JS site](http://riakjs.org/), I took a hard look at what purpose nori was solving:

-* I wanted to learn more about Riak (accomplished)
+* I wanted to learn more about Riak (accomplished).
-* I wanted to experiment with a new API style
+* I wanted to experiment with a new API style (very similar to Riak-js)
 * I wanted a higher level Riak lib, more like an ORM.

 The goals aligned pretty closely with riak-js, so there seemed no good reason to double our efforts.
 I've decided to discontinue nori for the time being, and focus my Riak efforts in a refactoring of riak-js.
-We want to have a single lib that lets you access Riak from jQuery, as well as Node.js over the HTTP and PBC APIs.
+We want to have a single lib that lets you access Riak from jQuery (maybe), as well as Node.js over the HTTP and PBC APIs.

 So, what is the current progress of all this?
 Here are some quick benchmarks from my iMac i7: